About this artwork

 - Pablo Picasso

 - Oil on canvas

 - signed and dated l.r.: "Picasso / 21"

-- Restricted gift of Maymar Corporation, Mrs. Maurice L. Rothschild, and Mr. and Mrs. Chauncey McCormick; Mary and Leigh Block Fund; Ada Turnbull Hertle Endowment; through prior gift of Mr. and Mrs. Edwin E. Hokin
+- Purchased with funds provided by Maymar Corporation, Mrs. Maurice L. Rothschild, and Mr. and Mrs. Chauncey McCormick; Mary and Leigh Block Fund; Ada Turnbull Hertle Endowment; through prior gift of Mr. and Mrs. Edwin E. Hokin

 - © 2018 Estate of Pablo Picasso / Artists Rights Society (ARS), New York